BellGasp/ember-table-data/README.md

     }
   }
 ```
-The defaultSerializedObject is a object serialize for C# API that will be able to deserialize a array object for the filters.
-The queryObj is provider if you want to format it differently.
+The defaultSerializedObject is an object serialized for the C# API so that it can deserialize an array object for the filters (queryParams).
+The queryObj is provided if you want to serialize it differently.
+You can use the queryObj straight up if your API accepts JSON in queryParams.

 #### Pagination